roshan-abady/StDataLoader/README.md

 # Snowloader-app

-Snowloader is a Python application that allows you to load CSV or Excel files into Snowflake.
+Snowloader is a Python application that allows you to load CSV files into Snowflake.

 ## Installation